iliketrainz98/ffsounddetails/index.md

 ## Top Tips:
-* Keep the mixer app up throughout the gig
+- Keep the mixer app up throughout the gig
-* Be careful not to adjust someone else's in ear mix by accident!
+- Be careful not to adjust someone else's in ear mix by accident!
 This is done if you select one of the busses e.g. `Tom` by accident.
 Tap on the bus again e.g. `Tom` to **return to the L/R main mix**. *Note: the mix you are editing is always shown on the top left of the app*.
+- If running short on time, you **need to prioritise what to get working through the sounddesk**.
+Stuff down the bottom of the list is 'nice to have's'.
+It's worth making sure the essentials work and sound good before trying anything else In order this is:
+  1. Vocal Mic
+  2. Keys
+  3. Horn Mics
+  4. Monitor Wedge
+  5. Guitar, Bass
+  6. Kick
+  7. Snare
+  8. In Ear Monitor
+  9. Recording

+-

 ## Troubleshooting
 No sound coming out? *(Aghh panic....)*